 Your participation and generosity this past year enabled us to:

 - Provide tuition assistance to families in need.
-In 2017-18 over $80,000 in Tuition Assistance was granted to provide access to as many families as possible.
+Last year over $100,000 in Tuition Assistance was granted direct from school funds to provide access to as many families as possible.

 - Offer enriching teacher and staff education through our Distinguished Teacher/Staff Award